 Trigger Warning: This post illustrates a specific person’s experiences with gender-based violence.
 This may be triggering to some readers.

-My name is Grace Amore.
+My name is Grace.
 I am a Bsc.
-Medical Sciences student at Dalhousie University and also an aspiring Black neurosurgeon.
+Medical Sciences student and an aspiring Black neurosurgeon.
 Volunteering with Shelter Movers has been a year-long journey, one I took as a step in mitigating domestic violence in Black communities.
 The piece below is centered on my experiences as a Nigerian youth.

 Everyone hopes for a happy ever after,